 The Bushey Academy (11–12 December 2013)

 Teaching in the sixth form is good because teachers use a variety of resources, including multi-media clips, to build upon and extend students’ learning.
 Students are encouraged to develop their evaluative skills by offering their own individual responses to their studies.

-Again these are essentially meaningless sentences.
-Using “multimedia” clips is not “in itself” a good thing nor is using a variety of resources.
+Again these are meaningless sentences.
+Using “multimedia” clips is not, “in itself”, a good thing nor is using a variety of resources.
 It looks as though, the use of multimedia clips, has been attached to a pedagogic virtue “extending students learning” to give the former some purpose.

-Does anyone really accept the point that teaching is good because sixth from teachers use a variety of resources such as multimedia clips?
+Does anyone really accept that teaching is good because sixth from teachers use a variety of resources such as multimedia clips?

 Gladesmore community school (4−5 December 2013)

 Lest I get too cynical, well done Gladesmore community school, awarded “Outstanding” after a December observation.
-The only reservation being that learners should:
+The only reservation is that learners should: